Twitter Corpus of the #BlackLivesMatter Movement And Counter Protests: 2013 to 2021: Data Set Creation

-Having two separate methods of pulling tweet data (prospective using the streaming API and retrospective using GetOldTweets3\footnote{ \url{https://github.com/Mottl/GetOldTweets3}}) caused inconsistencies when reconstructing timelines of keyword use.
 While Twitter data is publicly available, at any point a user may delete a tweet, delete their account, or set their account to private.
 Thus, when pulling prospective data, we collected tweets which may have been deleted or made private at some point after the initial pull.
-On the other hand, one cannot pull deleted or private tweets with a retrospective collection.
-In order to ensure the data set only contained presently available tweets, we executed a one-time historical pull in June 2020.
+On the other hand, deleted or private tweets cannot be pulled with a retrospective collection.
+Thus, the number of tweets pulled prospectively or retrospectively can be very different, especially as one goes further back in time.
+In order to ensure the data set only contained presently available tweets, we executed a one-time historical.
 As a result, any tweet deleted after our initial pull will not be made available.
-Our final data set consisted of 41,801,153 tweets.
+Our final data set consisted of 63,884,799 tweets.